fishBone000/socks5/README.md

 - I will be busy for quite a long time, expect less maintanence.
 - The error and log util of the MidLayer might be...a little poorly designed.
 Post issue if you think changes are necessary.
-- Socksy5 is my first public library, it is tested, but there might still be some bugs.
+- Socksy5 is my first public library, it is (not yet) tested, but there might still be some bugs.